1. Supporting businesses returning to work whose costs are building but revenue and activity is lagging

-The positive news is that government, banks, and many other funding sources have recognised the challenge this presents to individual businesses and are ready to help.
-This may come in the form of new funds, or replacing debt for equity, or even collaboration between SMEs and larger corporates with strong balance sheets – the point being that M&A and investment activity is being driven by this need and there are options available.
+The positive news is that government, banks, and many other funding sources have recognised the challenge and are ready to help.
+This may come in the form of new funds, replacing debt for equity, or even collaboration between SMEs and larger corporates with strong balance sheets – the point being that M&A and investment activity is being driven by this need and there are options available.
 In order to survive and progress in the most positive way, it is important to explore all options and create a choice before it is too late or the ‘gap’ becomes too big.

-2. Adapting to changing markets
+2. Companies are adapting to changing markets

 Since the start of the year customer behaviour has changed both in B2B and B2C markets – it is well documented how many markets have been affected including increased use of digital technologies, revised business models, and ‘just in case’ as opposed to ‘just in time’ supply chain priorities.